-Professor Carroll's articles and book reviews have been published in The William and Mary Quarterly, Ethnohistory, The New England Quarterly, and The Huntington Library Quarterly, and he has presented papers at conferences sponsored by the Omohundro Institute of Early American History and Culture, the McNeil Center for Early American Studies, the American Society for Ethnohistory, and the Society of Early Americanists.
-His scholarship has been supported financially by the Center for the History of Medicine at Harvard University's Countway Library of Medicine, University of Connecticut Humanities Institute, the American Antiquarian Society, The Huntington Library, and the John Carter Brown Library.
-Professor Carroll is also on the faculty of CWU's American Indian Studies program and remains active in public history, serving as vice-president of the board of directors for the Thorp Mill Town Historical Preservation Society in Thorp, Washington.
+Professor Carroll's articles and book reviews have been published in The William & Mary Quarterly, Early American Studies, Ethnohistory, The New England Quarterly, The Huntington Library Quarterly, and Connecticut History Review, and he has presented papers at conferences and lecture series sponsored by the Omohundro Institute of Early American History and Culture, the McNeil Center for Early American Studies, the American Antiquarian Society, the American Society for Ethnohistory, and the Society of Early Americanists.
+His scholarship has been supported financially by the Center for the History of Medicine at Harvard University's Countway Library of Medicine, the American Society for Eighteenth Century Studies, the University of Connecticut Humanities Institute, the American Antiquarian Society, The Huntington Library, and the John Carter Brown Library.
+Professor Carroll is also on the faculty of CWU's American Indian Studies program and remains active in public history, serving as vice-president of the board of directors and chief grant-writer for the Thorp Mill Town Historical Preservation Society in Thorp, Washington.

 HIST 314 - Military History of the United States

 HIST 339 - Colonial British American

 HIST 341 - The Constitution and the New Republic